 Reduce.
 Reuse.
 Recycle.
-Seattle is a national leader and has set agressive goals for the future.
+Seattle is a national leader and has set aggressive goals for the future.

 Other goals are to develop new markets for recycled materials and have producers of the goods we consume take more responsibility for end-of-life management of their products.
-Learn more [link to internal actions you can take when built] about how you can help us reach these important goals.
+Learn more about how you can help reach these important goals.

 OSE Key Initiatives